 5. Supports families and caregivers

 .
-The value of the services that family caregivers provide to help older adults live independently is estimated at $450 billion a year nationally, according to AARP’s Public Policy Institute.The New York State Association of Area Agencies on Aging in partnership with the National Association of Nutrition and Aging Services Programs created the following documents for policymakers who might be wondering why they should reauthorize the Older Americans Act.
+The value of the services that family caregivers provide to help older adults live independently is estimated at $450 billion a year nationally, according to AARP’s Public Policy Institute.The Association on Aging in New York is in partnership with the National Association of Nutrition and Aging Services Programs created the following documents for policymakers who might be wondering why they should reauthorize the Older Americans Act.

 Click here to view entire document (4 pages)